echobom/UERANSIM-wiki/Installation-and-Usage.md

 ---

 Please always check the terminal for `nr-agent` to see logs realtime, and for more detailed logs see the `logs/` folder.
-If you encounter a problem feel free to open an issue.

 Next Steps:
 [Using Data Plane Features](https://github.com/aligungr/UERANSIM/wiki/Using-Data-Plane-Features)